Knowledge base

 Any abusive use may result in early termination by Infomaniak.

-This guide explains how to solve a problem importing a .csv file into a MySQL table.
-The proposed alternative is to read the CSV file line by line using PHP and insert the data into the MySQL database.
+table.
+The proposed alternative is to read the CSV file line by line with PHP

-The function LOAD DATA LOCAL INFILE
+The LOAD DATA LOCAL INFILE

-This version uses mysqli
+This script uses mysqli

-$NomDuFichier = "data.csv";
+$fileName = "data.csv";

 $link = new mysqli("localhost", "username", "password", "database");